-The Bid Document, consisting of both Parts I and 2 will be provided in accordance with the timeline outlined below.
+The Bid Document, consisting of all details outlined in both Parts I and 2 will be provided in accordance with the timeline outlined below.

 Bid Overview

 The bid process presents an incredible opportunity for ringette communities and communities-at-large to excite and electrify their communities by hosting ringette's best athletes.